aindriu80/fcc-hardhat-nft-marketplace-app/moralis-self-hosted/README.md

-# parse-server migration

-This demo project contains a parse-server backend to migrate from a hosted server on Moralis to a self-hosted server, using parse-server.
+## Moralis Objective: how to get server to listen to events?

+1. Connect to blockchain
+2. Which contract, which events and what to do when it hears those events.

+## Setting up Project ->

 ## Getting started locally

 1. Copy/download this project
 2. Make sure to have `yarn` or `npm` insalled
 3. Setup mongo-db and redis locally (see below)
-5. Install all dependencies via `yarn install` or `npm install`
+4. Install all dependencies via `yarn install` or `npm install`
-6. Copy `.env.example` to `.env` and fill in the values
+5. Copy `.env.example` to `.env` and fill in the values

-### Run your dapp
+### Run dapp

 - Run `yarn dev` to run the server locally